StacksGather

 July 26, 2025

-144 mint
+155 mint

-1. Introduction: Why You Need a Cursor AI Alternative
+1. Introduction: Why You Need a Cursor AI Alternative in Your Workflow

+If you’ve been using Cursor AI, you know it’s a powerful AI-driven code editor built on top of VSCode.
+It works with OpenAI to help developers write code faster, fix bugs, and get help through chat.
 Mostly developers refer to Cursor as Cursor IDE, as it acts like a smart code editor, which is AI-based and built on the VSCode editor.
 Unlike traditional IDEs, Cursor AI-operated autocompletions, inline explanations, and bug fixes are integrated, allowing coding for early professionals.
+In this guide, we will explore the top Cursor AI alternatives for 2025, both free and paid.
+You’ll see easy comparisons, pros and cons, real examples, and find out which tool fits your coding needs best.
+This blog provides both paid and open source codebase alternative solutions.

-2. What is Cursor AI (cursor IDE)?
+2. What is the Cursor AI code editor (Cursor IDE)?

 • GPT-4 or GPT-3.5 integration for advanced tasks